D3vNull41/NetLogo-Weather-Simulation/README.md

 # NetLogo-Weather-Simulation
-A simple Numerical weather prediction POC
+A simple Numerical weather prediction Prove of concept